bitnami-labs/sealed-secrets/contrib/prometheus-mixin/README.md

 These metrics enable operators to observe how it is performing.
-For example how many `SealedSecret` unseals have been attempted and how many errors may have occured due to RBAC permissions, wrong key, corrupted data, etc.
+For example how many `SealedSecret` unseals have been attempted and how many errors may have occurred due to RBAC permissions, wrong key, corrupted data, etc.

 These metrics can be scraped by a Prometheus server and viewed in Prometheus, displayed on a Grafana dashboard and/or trigger alerts to Slack/etc.